Broly1/Windusb/README.md

    4. select the usb-drive and type ``y`` to start.

-   5. It will take a long time, to umount old 2.0 usb-drives, do not remove it or cancel it before it finishes syncing.
+   5. It will take a long time to umount old 2.0 usb-drives, do not remove it or cancel it before it finishes syncing.

 ### macOS Usage: